Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 To confirm that the sample data is in the ADL Store Account, open the Data Explorer and look under /Data/Samples.
 You should see a file named **SearchLog.tsv**.
 If you do not see this file contact the instructor.

-## Create an ADF Account
+## Link Services to your ADF Account

-Browse to http://portal.azure.com and create a Data Factory Account.

-## Create linked services

-In this section, you will create a linked service for each of these accounts:
+In this section, you will linked your ADF account to three services:

-- ADLA
-- ADLS
+- Azure Data Lake Analytics
+- Azure Data Lake Store
 - Azure Blob Store

 To get started, browse to http://portal.azure.com open your ADF account and click **Author and Deploy**.

-### Create a linked ADLA account
+### Link your ADL Analytics account

-1. Under **Author and Deploy**, click **New Compute** and then select **ADLA**.
+1. Under **Author and Deploy**, click **New Compute** and then select **Axure Data Lake Analytics**.
 2. Replace the existing JSON text with the following text:

         {